FY 2019 Postdoctoral Fellowships

 The Regeneration Next Initiative (RNI) was established by the Duke University School of Medicine to enhance discovery and applications in the broad field of tissue regeneration.
-RNI is pleased to announce availability of funding to support an anticipated four fellowships to help recruit and fund new postdoctoral researchers at Duke.
-To this end, we invite optional Letters of Intent from faculty members who have identified or are planning to hire postdoctoral fellows in the broad field of tissue regeneration in the 2017-2018 academic year.
-Letters of intent do not need to be formal; the purpose is to allow RNI leadership to gauge interest in this funding opportunity.
+RNI is pleased to announce availability of funding to support up to four fellowships to help recruit and fund new postdoctoral researchers at Duke.
+To this end, we invite applications from interested Postdoctoral Fellows who have joined Duke within the past year (start date: Jan 1, 2017 or later) or will join Duke in 2018.

 Our goal is to grow the community of postdoctoral trainees who will make significant short-term and long-term contributions to research in the broad field of tissue regeneration.
 RNI Fellows will receive support for two years and participate as a cohort in mentored laboratory research, the annual Community Retreat, seminar series, and career development activities.

-- – RNI Fellows should hold at minimum the Ph.D. or M.D. (or equivalent degree) at the time of appointment (July 1, 2017).
+- – RNI Fellows should hold at minimum the Ph.D. or M.D. (or equivalent degree) at the time of award (July 1, 2018).
 This fellowship is not intended for those of faculty rank.

 - – RNI Fellows can be mentored by Duke faculty in any department, provided there is a regenerative biology or medicine component to the Fellow’s research proposal.